Cloud Build provides a Cloud Build GitHub app that allows you to automatically build your code each time you push a new

 Installing the Google Cloud Build app

-In this section you'll install the Google Cloud Build app and set up
+In this section you'll install the Google Cloud Build app.
+This will allow

 During the installation and set up process you will first be asked to authorize the Google Cloud Build app to connect to Google Cloud Platform.
-After authorizing, you are redirected to GCP Console where you'll select your GCP project and billing account.
+After authorizing, you are redirected to GCP Console where you'll select your GCP project.
 You'll then be redirected back to GitHub.

 The steps below provide instructions for installing the app only for the

-Go to the GitHub app page for the Google Cloud Build app.
+Go to the GitHub marketplace page for the Google Cloud Build app.